 Originally from Cleveland, Ohio, she received her B.A. degree from Cleveland State University and her M.A. and Ph.D. from the University of North Carolina at Chapel Hill.

-Her areas of specialization are Romantic and Victorian British literature, women’s literature, gender studies, queer theory, and American popular culture.
+Her areas of specialization include Romantic and Victorian British literature, women’s literature, gender studies, queer theory, and American popular culture.
 Among Dr. Chamberlain’s publications are essays on Nancy Drew, the Three Stooges, American girls’ series fiction, Lizzie Borden, and the film Brokeback Mountain.

 She has also presented many academic papers on topics ranging from Star Trek and Harry Potter to Jane Austen and Virginia Woolf.
 At Emory & Henry, she currently serves as chair of the Humanities Division and a member of the Women’s and Gender Studies Collective.

 - University of North Carolina, Chapel Hill, NC